harshaldk/finding-the-diameter-of-largest-connected-component/README.md

 # largest-connected-component in graph

-Python code for finding the largest connected component in a graph using adjascency list representation.
+Python code for finding the largest connected component in a graph using adjacency list representation.